bigfix/developer.bigfix.com/site/pages/action-script/reference/agent2agent/agent-interface.md

 This command allows to pass instructions to the other end of the Agent to Agent communication channel, addressing a specific agent.

+The command is available on Windows systems starting from IBM BigFix version 9.5.5.

 ## Syntax